JuliusGruber/GitTest/README.md

 # Quarkus Project

-This repository contains a minimal Quarkus application with a single REST endpoint.
+This repository contains a Quarkus backend and a minimal Angular frontend.
+The Angular app lets users upload a photo, which the backend analyses to extract the original capture date from the image's metadata.
+The date is returned to the frontend and shown next to the uploaded photo.

 ## Build